dmg-lab/AlgebraicShiftingBenchmarks/README.md

 This is the software companion to the article "Faster Algebraic Shifting" by Antony Della Vecchia, Michael Joswig and Fabian Lenzen.

+We also include the file `examples.m2`, which was used to run a comparison with the Monte Carlo algorithm implemented in https://github.com/ank1494/ext-shifting .

 # Setup

 ## Setting a memory limit